vudash/vudash/docs/datasources/README.md

   ```
   npm install --save @vudash/datasource-value
   ```
-2. Next, configure the plugin.
-We'll give this plugin an id of `value-datasource`, and pass it some default options.
-Add the plugin to your `<dashboard-name>.json` file under plugins
+2. Next, configure the datasource.
+We'll give this datasource an id of `value-datasource`, and pass it some default options.
+Add the datasource to your `<dashboard-name>.json` file under datasources.
+Don't forget to set the update schedule.
   ```
   {
-    "plugins": {
+    "datasources": {
-      "value-datasource": {
+      "my-datasource-id": {
         "module": "@vudash/datasource-value",
+        "schedule": 30000,
         "options": {
           "value": "12345"
         }